 And, duh, you can’t turn your head & look away, either!

-I’ve probably had ~20 of the shots in my eyes & trust me, you NEVER, EVER get used to them.
+I’ve probably had at least 20 of the shots in my eyes since returning to San Antonio in late 2015 & trust me, you NEVER, EVER get used to them.

 No matter how hard I try, it’s virtually impossible to not flinch, even slightly!
 (Nope, there’s no Valium nor holding nurses’ hands!)